AndreWeiner/phd_openfoam/README.md

 * spherical cap: all cases in *bhaga_03_l16*
 * stable skirted: all cases in *bhaga_04_l16*

+The numbers in the names of the test cases have no particular meaning.
+The first double digit number is simply a running index.
+For example, bhaga_01_* was originally among the test cases, but violated the assumption of symmetry around the rise direction.
+The last number indicates the maximum refinement in the two-phase Basilisk simulations.
+All the geometry files used here stem from simulations with a refinement level of 16.
+The value 16 has no absolute meaning but is just relative to the initial grid.
+Refer to section 3.1 and 6 in my [thesis](https://tuprints.ulb.tu-darmstadt.de/cgi/users/home?screen=EPrint%3A%3AView&eprintid=11405) for more information.

 ## How to reference

 This repository accompanies the following thesis: